bounswe/bounswe2022group4/deliverables/CMPE451_Customer_Presentation_Milestone_1/group_review.md

 #### **- Postman**
 * We used Postman while using the API which developed by our backend team.
-Postman Collection which created by the backend team is really helpfull while using the API.
-Our Frontend and Android teams made HTTP request from Postman easily.
+* Postman Collection which created by the backend team is really helpfull while using the API.
+* Our Frontend and Android teams made HTTP request from Postman and understand the API.

 ---------